qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 * Calculator  (``=``): allows evaluation of any QGIS expression and, if valid, gives an option to copy the result to the clipboard
 * Spatial bookmarks (``b``): finds and zooms to the bookmark extent;
+* Settings (``set``): browses and opens project and application-wide properties dialogs;
 * Processing (``a``): searches and opens a Processing algorithm dialog.

-For each filter, you can set whether it is enabled by default or not.
+For each filter, you can customize the filter, set whether it is enabled by default or not.
 The set of default locator filters can be extended by plugins, eg for OSM nominatim searches, direct database searching, layer catalog searches.